jchatel/quickmail-next-docs/leads/understanding-the-import-report.md

 - **Modified X leads** — the number of existing leads that were re-imported.
 Note that this does not necessarily mean their information was updated.

-- **Rejected X leads** — the number of leads that were rejected.
+- **Rejected X leads** — the number of leads that were rejected while being added to the account.
+Note that this only includes leads rejected during the account import process and does not include leads that were rejected when being added to a campaign.

-**Details** — information on which leads were rejected and the reasons why.
+- **Details** — information on which leads were rejected and the reasons why.

 ![screenshot](../images/000_file-cCOoSSKruE.png)